CivicTechWR/WRvotes/docs/resources/open-data.md

 Even if the waterlooregionvotes.org domain expires, you should be able to access the site via <https://civictechwr.github.io/WRvotes>.

-Data for this site comes via a poor-man's database constructed via CSV
+Data for this site comes via a poor-person's database constructed via CSV
 files:

 - [nominees.csv](https://github.com/CivicTechWR/WRvotes/blob/master/docs/_data/sync/nominees.csv)